ethanova/mkv-chapter-maker/README.md

 # mkv-chapter-maker

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript.

+A tool to create chapters for MKV/video files.

 ## Recommended IDE Setup